thoolihan/deep-learning-book/README.md

+# Deep Learning
-# Book Examples from Deep Learning with Python by François Chollet
+## Book Examples from Deep Learning with Python by François Chollet
 Working through [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) by [François Chollet](https://github.com/fchollet).

 François Chollet can be found at: